-4
+Figure 4-16 State Machine for Send with Reply Reporting Error and Failing on Error

 Device Data Sheet Examples

 This section provides some topical illustrations how different SEDS elements and attributes are used together to define a feature of a data interface of a device or software component.
 A systematic walk through each SEDS element and attribute, providing a description of each can be obtained in the SEDS blue book [3].
 This book provides motivation for when and how to use the schema elements in the SEDS blue book.
 This section should be read in conjunction with the SEDS and Common DoT standards [3][4].